cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 <br/>

-In the configuration above, the `derived-component-1` component inherits from `base-component-1`.
+In the configuration above, `derived-component-1` inherits from `base-component-1`.

-The `derived-component-2` component inherits from `base-component-2` and `derived-component-1` via Multiple Inheritance, and from `base-component-1` via Multilevel
+`derived-component-2` inherits from `base-component-2` and `derived-component-1` via Multiple Inheritance, and from `base-component-1` via Multilevel
 Inheritance.

 All the base components of the `base-component-2` component are processed and deep-merged in the order they are specified in the `inherits` list: